MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/microsoft-community-training-overview.md

 ---
-title: Welcome to Community Training
+title: Welcome to Microsoft Community Training
 original-url: https://docs.microsoftcommunitytraining.com/docs/microsoft-community-training-overview
 author: nikotha
 ms.author: nikotha
-description: Community Training is an Azure-powered online learning platform to enable organizations of all sizes and types to run large scale training programs for their internal and external communities. ms.prod: learning-azure
+description: Microsoft Community Training is an Azure-powered online learning platform to enable organizations of all sizes and types to run large scale training programs for their internal and external communities. ms.prod: learning-azure
 ---